aasthathakkar28/OdooxLDCE-26-GlobeTrotter/README.md

 ## Payment Details

-GlobeTrotter currently supports **budget estimation only**.
+Ekado Travel currently supports **budget estimation only**.
 The budget page displays estimated costs for transport, accommodation, activities, and meals, along with totals and budget alerts.

 There is currently no payment gateway, checkout, booking transaction, card storage, bank integration, or financial data processing.
 No card numbers, CVVs, bank credentials, or payment tokens should be entered into this application.
 Any future payment integration must use a PCI-compliant provider and tokenized provider-hosted fields rather than storing payment details in the application database.